-Fresh clashes erupt on Thai-Cambodia border as ASEAN convenes peace talks
+New clashes erupt on Thai-Cambodia border as ASEAN convenes peace talks

 Thai authorities have reported that 400,000 people were displaced in their territory.

-Thai Prime Minister Anutin Charnivarakul meanwhile insisted that Thailand has never acted as the aggressor, telling reporters on Sunday that nearly all areas “previously been encroached upon” by Cambodian forces have now been reclaimed.
+Thai Prime Minister Anutin Charnvirakul, meanwhile, insisted that Thailand has never acted as the aggressor, telling reporters on Sunday that nearly all areas “previously been encroached upon” by Cambodian forces have now been reclaimed.

 In the Malaysian capital, Kuala Lumpur, representatives from Thailand and Cambodia were set to attend the ASEAN gathering, their first face-to-face meeting since the fighting resumed.

-Cambodian Foreign Minister Prak Sokhonn will attend the meeting, according to his office.
+Cambodian Minister of Foreign Affairs Prak Sokhonn will attend the meeting, according to his office.

-Malaysia said the ASEAN talks, chaired by Malaysian Foreign Minister Mohamad Hasan, will consider steps the regional bloc could take to help de-escalate the tensions and end the fighting.
+Malaysia said the ASEAN talks, chaired by Malaysian Minister of Foreign Affairs Mohamad Hasan, will consider steps the regional bloc can take to help de-escalate the tensions and end the fighting.

-An ASEAN team is expected to present satellite-monitoring data provided by the US alongside field observations.
+An ASEAN team is expected to present satellite-monitoring data provided by the US, alongside field observations.

-Malaysian Prime Minister Anwar Ibrahim has expressed hope that the meeting would enable Thailand and Cambodia to negotiate openly, resolve differences and achieve a fair and lasting solution.
-Last week, he told reporters that Thailand’s Anutin and Cambodian premier Hun Manet were both “keen to achieve an amicable resolution as soon as possible”.
+Malaysian Prime Minister Anwar Ibrahim has expressed hope that the meeting will enable Thailand and Cambodia to negotiate openly, resolve differences and achieve a fair and lasting solution.
+Last week, he told reporters that Thailand’s Anutin and Cambodia’s Hun Manet were both “keen to achieve an amicable resolution as soon as possible”.

-The US State Department on Sunday urged both sides “to end hostilities, withdraw heavy weapons, cease emplacement of landmines, and fully implement the Kuala Lumpur Peace Accords”.
+The US Department of State on Sunday urged both sides “to end hostilities, withdraw heavy weapons, cease emplacement of landmines, and fully implement the Kuala Lumpur Peace Accords”.
 It said it welcomed “ASEAN leaders coming together this week to support Cambodia and Thailand fully honoring their commitments to end this conflict”.

-In addition to the regional push, the US as well as China have pursued separate diplomatic efforts to end the conflict, although neither has yielded tangible results.
+In addition to the regional push, the US and China have pursued separate diplomatic efforts to end the conflict, although neither has yielded tangible results.

-Bangkok and Phnom Penh continue to trade blame for violations of the July ceasefire as well as another extended agreement signed in October.
+Bangkok and Phnom Penh continue to trade blame for violations of the July ceasefire, as well as another extended agreement signed in October.